-Commercial van sales in the US are up 4% in the first quarter of 2021, trailing the overall market which is up 12%.
-As a result, the share of commercial vans of the overall US car market is down to 2.6% of the US car market, from 2.9% in 2020.
-Small vans are up 13% this quarter, while full-sized vans are up just 2%.
+Commercial van sales in the US take a big hit in the first quarter of 2022 with deliveries down by more than a third, over double the overall market decline.
+As a result, the share of commercial vans of the overall US car market is down to 2.1%, from 2.6% in 2021.
+The pain is shared equally between subsegments: small vans are down 33% while full-sized vans are down 34%.

 Get all of the latest sales figures right to your inbox!